Druanae/better-progress-bar/README.md

 To change the progress completed colour change the value of `$comp_col`.
 To change the paused colour change the value of `$paus_col`.
 Must be a valid colour in lemonbar.

+## Todo
+- [ ] Remove whitespace from the calculation.
+- [ ] Set the hyphen as a delimeter to always equal 50% completed.